bartekpacia/garden/posts/my-journey-to-google-io-2024.md

 of great food, drinks, and activities.
 I've got to admit I had a bit too many Bud Lights.

-The best thing was meeting many people IRL who previously had only been GitHub usernames to me.
+The best thing was meeting IRL the people who previously had only been GitHub usernames to me.
 I met guys from the triage team at Codemagic.
 I met Google engineers who develop the framework every day.
 I met many other community members whom I recognized from GitHub issues.

+Overall, it was a very fun day.
+In addition to watching the main keynote and developer keynote, I attended a few additional developer-focused sessions.
+On one of them, I (accidentally) sat next to Hixie, the Flutter project lead.
+It

 As the sun began to set, I took Caltrain back to SF.